 X location of the point at which the light source is pointing.

-'''
+If the attribute is not specified, then the effect is as if a value of 0 were specified.
+Animatable: yes.

 pointsAtY = "<number>"

-'''

 Y location of the point at which the light source is pointing.
+If the attribute is not specified, then the effect is as if a value of 0 were specified.
 Animatable: yes.